Digitl-Alchemyst/Digitl-Alchemyst/README.md

 - 🔭 I'm currently working on AI PDF Chatbot
 - 🌱 I'm currently learning Langchain, Pinecone & Supabase w/ Prisma
-- 👯 I'm looking to collaborate on Start-ups that solve real world problems
+- 👯 I'm looking to collaborate on Start-ups that solve real-world problems
 - 🤔 I'm looking for help with a censorship circumvention platform
 - 💬 Ask me about Next.js & Typescript or Sanity.io
-- 📚 I am self taught learning through open source documenation & community involvement
+- 📚 I am self-taught learning through open source documentation & community involvement
-- ⚡ Fun fact: My first website was a Pokemon fan sitein 1999!
+- ⚡ Fun fact: My first website was a Pokemon fan site in 1999!

-💙 If you like my projects, Give them ⭐ and Share it with friends!
+💙 If you like my projects, Give them a ⭐ and Share them with friends!

 ### 📫 Let's Connect